robokoding/robokoding.github.io/_pages/kits/sumohardware/index.md

 **11. Solder the ultrasonic sensor**

 Remove the microcontroller from the bottom of the robot and place the ultrasonic sensor in the holes labeled J3.
 Push in the ultrasonic sensor until it touches the heads of the bolts and solder it into place.
-Finally unscrew the screws from the Servomotors and place the wheels and screw back the screws to fixate the wheels.
+Finally find the black screws in the bags where the motors were.
+Place the wheels and screw the black screws to fixate the wheels.

 ![sumoboard](https://cdn.hackaday.io/images/79381522087248734.jpg){:width="50%"}